jordannholmes/FinalProject/README.md

 8) Defines variable 'my_traits' with a list of desired traits, chosen by the user, of the Genus, Species list.

-9) R / RStudio: Creates a table of user-specified relevant trait information (maximum height, minimum height, etc.) for each unique Genus, Species.
+9) Creates a table of user-specified relevant trait information (maximum height, minimum height, etc.) for each unique Genus, Species.

 ## Install TR8 and devtools